Early Childhood Education

 Children and teacher engage in a craft session using paper and scissors in a kindergarten classroom.

-An early childhood education apprenticeship allows you to earn a wage while gaining hands-on experience in a real learning environment and completing formal training.
+An early childhood education traineeship allows you to earn a wage while gaining hands-on experience in a real learning environment and completing formal training.

 • Work full-time with a host employer in a child care or early learning setting